IATI/IATI-Datastore/iati_datastore/iatilib/frontend/docs/index.md

 Paging through results
 ----------------------

-Results are normally returned one page at a time, increment the the `offset` parameter to get the next page.
+Results are normally returned one page at a time, increment the `offset` parameter to get the next page.

 * [`/api/1/access/activity.xml`](/api/1/access/activity.xml)